Oprah Winfrey Fast Facts

 August 9, 2017 - Partners with the Kraft Heinz Company to produce a line of refrigerated comfort food called O, That's Good!, available in stores beginning October 2017.

-January 7, 2018 - Winfrey receives the 2018 Gold Globes' Cecil B. DeMille Award, which is given "to a talented individual for outstanding contributions to the world of entertainment."
+January 7, 2018 - Winfrey receives the 2018 Golden Globes' Cecil B. DeMille Award, which is given "to a talented individual for outstanding contributions to the world of entertainment."

+February 20, 2018 - Announces she is donating $500,000 to March For Our Lives, an event formed in the aftermath of the deadly shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

+March 2018 - Forbes, in its annual list of the world's billionaires, estimates Winfrey's net worth at $2.7 billion.